 Those born under this sign cannot sit idle, they are generous and willing.

 The Sun is your cosmic body, this vigorous and shining star radiates towards you to such an extent that it is impossible not to notice.
 You always look neat and when you get ready for a special evening, it is impossible for anyone to take their eyes off you, you exude an irresistible charm.
 You are affectionate and generous, but authoritarian and inflexible when you need to be.

 Pride and ambition make you determined but not without emotions.
 It often happens that inflexibility and rigor give way to understanding and solidarity.
 You have a sunny soul!
 Proud, full of energy, and always in excellent company, your aspiration is only this: that your daily life is not ordinary.

 Sure, your constant need to be noticed sometimes overshadows those around you, but you compensate with some great qualities such as loyalty and fidelity, not to mention your generosity.

 You hate mediocrity, and there is nothing you like more than spoiling your loved ones, even if it costs you a little.
 Brilliant and passionate, you are driven by a strong ambition that pushes you to give your best both professionally and in your personal projects.
 People who know you well know this: in your company, life is a celebration that deserves to be celebrated with commitment.

-You manage to show all your talent in the organization when you find yourself having to put on some grandiose and sumptuous event, for you and for others.
+You manage to show all your talent in the organization when you have to put on some grandiose and sumptuous event for you and others.
 At work, you can’t stand half measures.
 You are always ready to take more responsibility, to implement big projects.